Christine Burckle: Military service

 In 1988, Burckle received a commission as a 2nd Lieutenant through the Reserve Officer Training Corps at the University of North Carolina at Chapel Hill.
 Burckle intended to become a fighter pilot.
 However, her vision disqualified her.
 In lieu, she chose navigation and requested bombers.
 At the time, the US Army did not allow women to serve on combat bomber aircraft.
-In 1990, she graduated first in her navigator training class at Mather Air Force Base.

-She served over eight years on active duty in the US Air Force at Carswell Air Force Base in Texas and at Mountain Home Air Force Base in Idaho.

 In 1996, she joined the Utah Air National Guard as a navigator for the KC-135 military aerial refueling aircraft, eventually logging more than 3000 hours in the aircraft.
 She deployed for operations Desert Storm, Desert Shield, Uphold Democracy, Joint Forge, Enduring Freedom, Allied Force and Operation Noble Eagle.
 At the Utah National Guard, she has served as the director of staff, the 151 Air Refueling Wing vice commander, comprising the 109th Air Control Squadron, the 130th Engineering Installation Squadron and the 151st Intelligence Surveillance Reconnaissance Group.

 On August 6, 2016, Burckle assumed command of the Utah Air National Guard.
-She became the Utah Air National Guard’s highest-ranking official, as well as Utah’s first National Guard female general officer and the first woman to serve as Commander of the Utah Air National Guard.